Biden pays tribute to 'American giant' Bob Dole at Capitol

-WASHINGTON (AP) — Bob Dole will lie in state Thursday at the U.S. Capitol, as the president and others gather to pay tribute to an “American giant” who served the country in war and in politics with pragmatism, self-deprecating wit and a bygone era’s sense of common civility.
+WASHINGTON (AP) — Bob Dole lay in state at the U.S. Capitol, as the president and others gathered Thursday to pay tribute to an “American giant” who served the country in war and in politics with pragmatism, self-deprecating wit, and a bygone era’s sense of common civility.

-President Joe Biden offered remarks at the morning ceremony with invited guests and congressional leaders in the Capitol Rotunda for the former Republican senator and presidential contender.
-Dole, who served nearly 36 years in Congress, died Sunday at the age of 98.
+President Joe Biden said Dole, the former Republican senator, presidential contender and World War II veteran, should have the final word as he read from his colleague of 25 years’ own plea for the country to come together and find common ground.

 The service will be the first of several in Washington commemorating Dole’s life and legacy.
 Thursday’s event at the Capitol and Friday’s funeral at the Washington National Cathedral are closed to the public.
 But Dole’s funeral will be livestreamed Friday at the World War II Memorial on the National Mall, and his motorcade is expected to stop by later at an event with actor Tom Hanks honoring his life and military service before the casket travels to his Kansas hometown and the state capital.